 Olivia is a general gynaecologist with interests in menstrual problems, adenomyosis, endometriosis, menopause, prolapse and minimal access surgery (keyhole surgery).
 She is an expert in Ambulatory procedures such as Myosure removal of polyps and fibroids from within the womb cavity as well as Novasure endometrial ablation.
 Olivia regularly performs major surgery such as open surgery for large fibroids, complex hysterectomy, and surgery for prolapse with excellent patient outcomes and feedback.
 She trained in London and Leicester after graduating from University College London Medical School in 1999.

 Olivia takes a very active role in improving patient care.
-She has been Head of the Gynaecology Service at UHL since November 2016 and was the Departmental Clinical Audit Lead for LRI for 5 years prior to that.
+She has been Head of the Gynaecology Service at UHL all through COVID from November 2016 to May 2022 and was the Departmental Clinical Audit Lead for LRI for 5 years prior to that.

 Olivia is well liked by colleagues and patients and is approachable and easy for patients to talk to as well as being a competent and safe surgeon.

 Olivia is unable to see young ladies under the age of 18 due to constraints applied by Spire Hospitals and insurance policies.